Ronnie-personal/identity-for-all/B2C/README.md

 1. Find the key `authorities.editProfile.authority` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_editprofile`.
 1. Find the key `authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.

-## Captcha integration and custom page layout
+## Captcha Integration and Custom Page Layout

 1. Create Azure storage account to host custom page.
 1. Deploy Azure function app to integrate with Azure AD B2C API connector, when run from local, add settings to local.settings.json, when run from Azure function app, use funcation app app settings.